 An unnamed twenty-something from Reno, Nevada makes her way cross country for the purpose of turning her passion for extreme speed and modes of transport into some sort of artful expression.
 ‘She’ is a child of unsentimental and reckless parents which naturally leads to a young woman with a thirst for adrenaline and a need for speed.
-When young ladies her age have David Cassidy posters hanging on their wall ‘She’ has the current land speed record holder Flip Farmer pinned in four places.
-Finding inspiration in the strangest of places ‘She’ lives, learns, and becomes a struggling artist traveling to New York after embarking on a skiing adventure in the Sierra mountains.
+When young ladies her age have David Cassidy posters hanging on their bedroom wall ‘She’ has the current land speed record holder Flip Farmer pinned down in four places.
+Finding inspiration in the strangest of places ‘She’ lives, learns, and becomes a struggling artist traveling to New York after spontaneously embarking on a skiing adventure in the Sierra mountains.
 Because really, there are only two places in the world where the term ‘struggling artist’ means anything to anybody, am I right?
 In her mind there’s only one place to go and that is the Big Apple, the city that definitely is rotten in places and seedy in others.
-With such perfect timing like pulling the throttle in a sharp turn you would think there was some divine intervention in that she was settling in, at a time when art was beginning to take many different shapes, forms, and becoming a scene that everyone in the city wanted to be a part of.
+With such perfect timing, akin to pulling the throttle in a sharp turn, you would think there was some divine intervention in that she was settling in, at a time when art was beginning to take many different shapes, forms, and becoming a scene that everyone in the city wanted to be a part of.

 At the heart of The Flamethrowers by Rachel Kushner is The Bowery in New York City which acts as a playground for the majority of the cast of characters found in this book.
-‘She’ is referred to as Reno after a drunk encounter with a couple while she was in desperate need of some socialization.
+From this turning point on ‘She’ is referred to as Reno after a drunk encounter with a couple while in desperate need of some socialization.
 Reno tends to be found more on the fringes of the various movements, thrust into the members only club, and eventually takes centre stage whether she likes it or not.
 In Italy a different type of revolution is taking shape.
 Auto workers are clashing with their own representation in the form of a labour union.
-Disparate times call for drastic measures and the employees are rioting in the streets which also gave great cause and a voice for the younger generation; which lead to protests, riots, occupations, abductions, and even murder.
+Desperate times call for drastic measures and the employees are rioting in the streets which also gave great cause and a voice for the younger generation; which one would expect to lead to protests, riots, occupations, abductions, and even murder.
 As Reno makes her way to Monza for her pomp, pageantry, and photo shoots she finds herself holed up in the Valera family Villa where she undergoes her own stresses.
 The idea of bringing her trusty camera and going to the heart of the city’s unrest couldn’t bring more appeal even if it came as a result of her own glory of being recognized as being the fastest woman land speed record holder being compromised.

 “Something would happen, I was sure.
 A job, which I needed, but that could isolate a person even further.
 No. Some kind of event.
 ‘Tonight is the night,’ I later believed I’d told myself on that particular night when I heard the music and Nina Simone’s voice, walked into the bar on Fourteenth Street, and met the people with the gun.
 But in truth I had not told myself anything.
 I had simply left my apartment to stroll, as I did every night.
 What occurred did so because I was open to it, and not because fate and I met at a certain angle.
 I had plenty of time to think about this later.
 I thought about it so much that the events of the evening sometimes ran along under my mood like a secret river, in the way that all buried truths rushed along quietly in some hidden places.”